nodejs/community-committee/Community-Committee-Charter.md

 - Mediating cultural conflicts between the Node.js project and/or community projects
 - Facilitation with external open source projects, select consortiums and other outside groups

 ## Section 5.
-Node.js Foundation Operations.
+Node.js Project Operations.

 The CommComm will establish and maintain a process of support for Node.js community projects.
 The process will establish guidelines for how culture and values of the community can be supported.